StackHawk

 Reflected XSS Attacks

-When a user clicks on the URL, it is executed in the user’s browser.
+When a user clicks on the malicious link, it is executed in the user’s browser.
 This type of attack is often used to send personal data of a user back to an attacker.
 This attack is very simple to exploit, which is one reason it is so popular and effective.

 Example of a Reflected XSS Attack